Skip to content

 60 total credits required

-The rigorous online curriculum in the MS in School Counseling degree program features a evidence-based, detailed dive into K-12 counseling.
+The rigorous, CACREP-accredited online curriculum in the MS in School Counseling degree program features an evidence-based and student-centered approach to K–12 counseling.

-You’ll complete a 100-hour practicum and a 600-hour internship at schools convenient to you and graduate ready to pursue licensure as a school counselor.
+Our field placement coordinator will help you acquire a field placement where you’ll complete a 100-hour practicum and a 600-hour internship at schools convenient to you.
 Six elective credits give you the opportunity to study abroad or dive deeply into an area that interests you.
-Those wishing to gain dual-licensure as a mental health counselor can take three additional credit hours in the form of an elective course.
-Our coursework prepares you for licensure in Indiana.
-Requirements vary by state.
+Those wishing to gain dual licensure as a mental health counselor can take two additional courses in the form of electives.
+This would increase the total credits to 66 credits, and you would be eligible to become dual-licensed in school counseling and mental health counseling in Indiana.
+Note that our coursework prepares you for LMHC licensure in Indiana, and requirements vary by state.

 Required Courses